-Did you know nearly 80 percent of runners are injured each year?
+Did you know nearly 80 percent of runners are injured every year?
 Whether you are a newbie or a veteran, not having proper running knowledge in Boca Raton can easily lead to a foot injury.
 Generally, runner’s foot pain is the outcome of either overuse or a sudden change in training volume.
 Either way, runners should take care and learn about common foot injuries that running can cause and how to avoid the onset of foot pain.

 Let’s begin with Achilles tendonitis

 Your Achilles tendon comprises the tissues that connect your heel to your lower-leg muscles.
-Sudden swelling of your Achilles can be the result of rapid mileage increase, improper footwear, having tight calf muscles or a naturally flat foot.
+Sudden swelling of your Achilles can be the result of rapid mileage increase, improper footwear, having tight calf muscles, or a naturally flat foot.

 Pesky Plantar Fasciitis

 The plantar fascia is tissue on the bottom of the foot.
-Plantar fasciitis is the result of this tissue becoming inflamed, irritated or torn.
-Plantar fasciitis is often caused by a runner’s excess pounding on the road or wearing unsupportive footwear during long distance running.
+Plantar fasciitis is the result of this tissue becoming inflamed, irritated, or torn.
+Plantar fasciitis is often caused by a runner’s excess pounding on the road or wearing unsupportive footwear during long-distance running.
 The result?
 Extreme stiffness or stabbing foot pain in the arch of the foot.

-Safeguard your feet from plantar fasciitis by wearing running shoes with extra cushion.
+Safeguard your feet from plantar fasciitis by wearing running shoes with extra cushions.
 Also, some runners find foot pain relief by rolling a tennis ball over the heel to stretch the muscles.
 If the foot pain persists, Dr. Schoenhaus may recommend wearing custom-made orthotics or maybe even steroid injection therapy.